-10 Breeds Most Commonly Mistaken for Pit Bulls
+10 Dog Breeds Most Commonly Mistaken for Pit Bulls

-There is so much confusion these days about the pit bulls.
+There is so much controversy these days about pit bulls.
 Are they a breed or are they a “type” of dog?
 Even owners can’t agree.

 Astute readers may notice the American Staffordshire terrier is absent from this list.
 Since many people consider American Staffordshire and American pit bull terriers to be essentially the same, and since dogs can register as being both breeds at once (like claiming citizenship to two countries), I've left them off.